DerGuru/The-Resonant/New Chapters/04 - Part4/P4-14_Another_New_Equilibrium.md

 Not full.
 Never would be full.
 But functional.
 Capable.
 Teaching, demonstrating, actually inflecting again.

-"Thank you," she told Jason during a quiet moment.
+"Thank you," she told us during a quiet moment.
 "For giving me this.
 For making the ritual possible."

 "You designed it.
 We just executed."